NC State Extension Publications

 Moisture concentration affects the rate and extent of fermentation.
 Forages should not be ensiled with more than 70% moisture (or less than 30% DM concentration) due to potential seepage losses and growth of undesirable bacteria (such as clostridia), which results in undesirable fermentation.
 Wilting is needed in most cases when ensiling grasses and legumes.

-Particle size
+Particle Size

 The optimal particle chop length is a balance between the particle size needed to achieve good compaction in the silo and the effective fiber requirements of ruminant livestock, especially lactating animals.
 The recommended theoretical length of cut (TLC) is 3/8 to 1/2 inch for unprocessed corn and legume silages, and 3/4 inch for kernel-processed corn silage (Muck and Kung, 2007).
 Sorghum silage should have a similar TLC to corn silage and grasses, and cereal silages should have a similar TLC to legume silages.
 Kernel processing is highly recommended when making corn silage to improve starch digestibility.
 Kernel processing should not be done, however, if whole plant DM concentration is less than 30% due to risk of increased seepage losses.

-Packing density
+Packing Density

 Sealing

 Good sealing with plastic sheets and concrete barriers will keep the carbon dioxide in and prevent oxygen from entering the silo.
-Care must be taken to seal any holes with UV-resistant tapes, especially in low-moisture silages where porosity is greater.
+Care must be taken to seal any holes with ultraviolet light–resistant tapes, especially in low-moisture silages where porosity is greater.
 Oxygen barrier film technology, compared to standard polyethylene films, has proven to further reduce DM losses and increase aerobic stability from the outer layers of silos.

 Additives

-• Provide fermentable carbohydrates (Table 3)
+• provide fermentable carbohydrates (Table 3)

-• Inhibit undesirable types of bacteria and promote desirable bacteria
+• inhibit undesirable types of bacteria and promote desirable bacteria

-• Furnish additional acids (such as propionic acid) directly to decrease pH
+• furnish additional acids (such as propionic acid) directly to decrease pH

-• Modify moisture (Table 4)
+• modify moisture (Table 4)

-• Extend aerobic stability during feedout (bunk life)
+• extend aerobic stability during feedout (bunk life)

 Material Amount needed